ibm-cloud-docs/databases-for-postgresql/admin-connecting.md

 {{site.data.keyword.databases-for-postresql_full}} provides connection strings specifically for CLI clients.
 They contain all the relevant pieces of connection information.
 You can get the admin connection strings by following the steps in the [Getting your Connection Strings](./working-connection-strings) page.

-Also available is a [table](./working-connection-strings#the-cli-section) with a breakdown of all the CLI connection information.
+A [table](./working-connection-strings#the-cli-section) with a breakdown of all the CLI connection information is also included for reference.

 ## Connecting with `psql`

-The `ibmcloud cdb deployment-connections` command handles everything involved in creating a command line client connection.
+The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating a command line client connection.
 For example, to connect to a deployment named  "example-postgres", use the following command.

 ```
 ibmcloud cdb deployment-connections example-postgres -start